 - Board gender diversity: Under the new policy, GL will generally recommend voting against the chair of the nom/gov committee if the board has no women directors.
 GL may also recommend a vote against other members of the committee, depending on factors such as company size, industry and governance profile.
 Companies may be able to avoid a negative recommendation if, in disclosing their diversity considerations, they provide an adequate rationale for the absence of female board members, including a timetable for remedying the failure and any notable restrictions on board composition, such as outstanding director nomination agreements with shareholders.
 GL may also refrain from issuing a negative recommendation for companies outside the Russell 3000.
 The new policy will be effective for meetings beginning in 2019.

-- Conflicting and excluded proposals regarding special meetings: GL generally favors a threshold of 10% to 15% for the right to call a special meeting and will generally recommend in favor of proposals in that range.
+- Special meeting proposals and ratification of conflicting proposals: GL generally favors a threshold of 10% to 15% for the right to call a special meeting and will generally recommend in favor of proposals in that range.
 Where conflicting proposals would provide different thresholds for the right to call a special meeting, GL will recommend a vote for the proposal with the lower threshold and a vote against the proposal with the higher threshold.
 If there is no current special meeting right, GL may recommend in favor of the shareholder proposal and recommend an abstention on the conflicting management proposal to establish a special meeting right.
 However, if companies exclude the special meeting shareholder proposal and include a management proposal to ratify an existing provision that is materially different from the shareholder proposal, GL will typically recommend against ratification and against the chair of the nom/gov committee.
 GL indicates that it finds “the exclusion of these shareholder proposals to be especially problematic as, in these instances, shareholders are not offered any enhanced shareholder right, nor would the approval (or rejection) of the ratification proposal initiate any type of meaningful change to shareholders’ rights.”
 (See this PubCo post and the GL blog post/case study on this issue.)
 As noted above, if GL views any proposal excluded as permitted under an SEC no-action letter as detrimental to shareholders, it may recommend against members of the nom/gov committee.

 - Diversity reporting: GL will generally recommend in favor of shareholder proposals requesting additional disclosure on employee diversity and promotion of workforce diversity, taking into account the company’s industry, current level of disclosure by the company and its peers and any litigation or accusations of discrimination.